 Halifax is a very small town located in the state of Virginia.
 With a population of 1,249 people and two constituent neighborhoods, Halifax is the 247th largest community in Virginia.

 Unlike some towns, Halifax isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Halifax are a mix of both white- and blue-collar jobs.
 Overall, Halifax is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Halifax who work in management occupations (14.04%), office and administrative support (11.64%), and teaching (11.30%).
+There are especially a lot of people living in Halifax who work in management occupations (13.11%), office and administrative support (10.86%), and sales jobs (10.30%).

 Halifax’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The most common language spoken in Halifax is English.
-Other important languages spoken here include Chinese and Gujarathi.
+Other important languages spoken here include Spanish and Gujarathi.